 This benchmark exemplifies the great things a community of users, vendors, and subject matter experts can accomplish through consensus collaboration.
 The CIS community thanks the entire consensus team with special recognition to the following individuals who contributed greatly to the creation of this guide:

-This benchmark is based upon previous Linux benchmarks published and would not be possible without the contributions provided over the history of all of these benchmarks including the previous version of the CentOS and Red Hat benchmarks.
+This benchmark is based upon previous Linux benchmarks published and would not be possible without the contributions provided over the history of all of these benchmarks.
 The CIS community thanks everyone who has contributed to the Linux benchmarks.

 Contributor